6 Best Black Movies On Netflix To Watch Right Now (October 2022)

 For the spooky lovers in the house, The Curse of Bridge Hollow is one of many black movies on Netflix you’ve got to prepare for this fall.
 And before you cringe at the title and skip to the next option, stay with us now.

 This movie is a story about a Black family who left the city of Brooklyn for Bridge Hollow (add the reason they left).
-In The Curse of Bridge Hollow, the family’s teenage daughter(Priah Ferguson), made a horrendous mistake.
+In The Curse of Bridge Hollow, the family’s teenage daughter(Priah Ferguson) makes a horrendous mistake.
 As if Halloween wasn’t scary enough, she unleashed a mischievous spirit on the season, causing every Halloween decoration to come alive and wreak havoc.

-Her only solution was to team with her least favorite person in the world, her Halloween-hating scientist dad to try to salvage the situation.
+Her only solution was to team up with her least favorite person in the world, her Halloween-hating scientist dad, to try to salvage the situation.
 To know how that played out, head to Netflix on October 14, 2022.

 The movie is a thrilling mix of comedy, adventure, family, and horror genres, starring some of our faves, Marlon Wayans, Priah Ferguson, and Kelly Rowland.
 So get your popcorn ready because this movie will leave you on the edge of your seat!